BradleyA/docker-security-infrastructure/docker-TLS-scripts/README.md

     sudo ./create-new-openssl.cnf-tls.sh

 ## Output
-    $ sudo ./create-new-openssl.cnf-tls
+    $ sudo ./create-new-openssl.cnf-tls.sh
-    This script will make changes to the openssl.cnf file.
-These changes are required before creating user and host TLS files for Docker.
+    This script will make changes to /etc/ssl/openssl.cnf file.
+These changes are required before creating user and host TLS keys for Docker.
 Run this script before running the user and host TLS scripts.
-It is not required to be run on hosts not creating TLS files.
+It is not required to be run on hosts not creating TLS keys.

-    Creating backup file of /etc/ssl/openssl.cnf and naming it /etc/ssl/openssl.cnf-160718
+    Creating backup file of /etc/ssl/openssl.cnf and naming it /etc/ssl/openssl.cnf-2018-01-29_15:36:55_CST

     Adding the extended KeyUsage at the beginning of the [ v3_ca ] section.